zzwdx/MEDIC-plus/README.md

 # MEDIC++

+### 2025.10.31

+1. Add the algorithm **Balanced Direction from Multifarious Choices: Arithmetic Meta-Learning for Domain Generalization** to the `v2` branch of our repository.
+You can set the `algorithm` in `config.py` to `arith` to enable it.
+We recommend using a smaller learning rate than MEDIC.
+2. Remove the evaluation metric **H-score**, as we are still uncertain about its validity.
+However, you can still find it in our previous repository.
+3. Refactor parts of the code and fix some bugs.

 ### 1. Introduction

 This repository contains the implementation of the unreleased paper **Exploring Dualistic Meta-Learning to Enhance Domain Generalization in Open Set Scenarios**, entended from our *ICCV 2023* paper **Generalizable Decision Boundaries: Dualistic Meta-Learning for Open Set Domain Generalization**.